candantunamesut/DSA210-Term-Project/README.md

 ![image](https://github.com/user-attachments/assets/5ee037f2-cceb-47a6-a672-3f44b5518c37)
 The relationship between critic rating and box office revenue values is also statistically significant according to the result of Pearson Correlation test.
 Similarly to the audience rating - box office graph, the plot values seem to be even more scattered in all areas of the graph, and it's hard to see a clear trend.
 This result suggests critic score is not among the significant factors in predicting a movie'S box office success.

-### Limitations:
-The dataset originally consisted of over 140k+ movies; and cleaning out empty/missing values for box office, tomatometer and audience rating columns left out 13k+ movies.
-The great difference between the two values was mainly caused by the amount of rows of movies with no box office revenue data.
-This led to some of the dataset not being used.
-Additionally, some of the movies’ box office revenues were low enough to mean that their rating values might not have been accurate.
-Due to lack of popularity, a small amount of movies’ tomatometer (critic rating) value is 0, which could be tied to no critics reviewing the movie.
-This can also be said for movies with a small amount of voters which would affect the audience rating value.

 ## Seasonal Genre Popularity Trends:

 In order to understand the relationship between seasonal-annual events/days and movie genre popularity, Google Trends’ search popularity data of genres was retrieved using the Python library pytrends.
 A dataset containing values of over 130 thousand movies, their scores, genres, box office revenue values (and more) scrapped by user Andrea Milla from the website Rotten Tomatoes was retrieved from Kaggle and used in the experiment.
 The correlation values of both scores were compared with a heatmap to examine if there is indeed any relation.
 The hypotheses of the experiment were tested using ANOVA.